cocos/cocos-docs/en/shader/effect-syntax.md

 The characteristics of a render pass are as follows.

 1. A render technique can contain multiple render passes, and the passes are executed one by one in the defined order.
-2. A render pass must include a vertex shader and a fragment shader, while the rest are optional.For details, please refer to [Pass Optional Parameters](pass-parameter-list.md)。
+2. A render pass must include a vertex shader and a fragment shader, while the rest are optional.
+For details, please refer to [Pass Optional Parameters](pass-parameter-list.md)。
 3. The VS/FS shaders need to specify the **CCProgram** to use and specify the entry function of the shader.
 If the entry function is not specified, the default entry 'main' will be used.

 **The format is as follows**：